 Rashid Sayed: The game is running on an improved Clausewitz Engine (version 2.5).
 What changes have you made in the engine and how has this helped to bring in more new gameplay features?

 Chris King: The Clausewitz Engine (version 2.5) improvements are most visible with the map, which we feel is a huge leap forward from the Europa Universalis III map.
 We are adding more life into the map with shadows, seasons and ambient objects to really give the player a vivid world.
-We have an all new map engine that was built for Crusader Kings II and forms the basis for Europa Univeralis IV’s map.

 The changes under the hood are more focused on speeding up development.
 This should still translate into a better game, because we can spend additional time testing and balancing features to make sure they work as well as we can make them.

 Rashid Sayed: Can you please explain in detail how nation building works in Europa Universalis IV?

 Chris King: In Europa Universalis IV, we have three elements to nation building.
 You have expansion through the acquision of more provinces.
 You can create buildings to improve your existing provinces and you have technological advances that make your provinces better, give you new buildings to build and better armies to go and conquer more provinces.
 This is the nation building at its most basic level.